Corporate Wellness Plans

 Wanting hurts, looks quite a bit like sacrifice, sweat, failure and uncertainty.

-We live in a world with ever increasing amounts of uncertainty, being brave and living on the edge, taking risks that others more often then not wouldn’t, remains more of an incentive to take action.
+We live in a world with ever increasing amounts of uncertainty, being brave and living on the edge, taking risks that others more often than not wouldn't, remains more of an incentive to take action.

 Doing is freedom.

-It is asking of yourself to do something that seems frightening and going for it anyway, letting go of the fear you have held for years.
+It is asking yourself to do something that seems frightening and going for it anyway, letting go of the fear you have held for years.

 It is seeking ways to totally disregard the path that the majority follow and not being afraid to try to go the route less traveled.